AgriDustrial: Composition

 In 2008 Duane Denison joined the Legendary Shack Shakers, and the band shifted their sound, with Wilkes calling this new sound "agridustrial", explaining that it is "kind of chunky industrial patterns, but give it kind of a rustic feel [...] like the sounds of farm implements, that clanking cacophony of rural industry.
 Kind of like how Johnny Cash used a train rhythm."
-Chad Radford of Creative Loafing described Agri-Dustrial as "an album that mashes the rhythmic industrial plod of farmland industry with wide-eyed rock and roll".
-According to Paste magazine, the album incorporates "anvils, hammers and other soul-crushing apparatuses" into its musical composition.
+Chad Radford of Creative Loafing described AgriDustrial as "an album that mashes the rhythmic industrial plod of farmland industry with wide-eyed rock and roll".

 Reception

 Chad Radford of Creative Loafing said that "distorted percussion and layers of ambient noise [...] make Agri Dustrial[sic] a masterpiece of experimental music."